Grey import vehicle: Greece

+The declaration of arrival is submitted either electronically or upon arrival in the country (either through the respective border control or the destination's customs office).

 Cambodia

 Used cars in Cambodia are mainly imported from Taiwan, United States, Russia, Japan, South Korea and the GCC countries (mostly UAE).
 Used vehicles from Germany and also the Netherlands are rarely imported there due to the lack of port cities and also due to troubled and highly problematic cost of delivery.

 Singapore

 As of 2019, the Land Transport Authority mandates that vehicles imported into Singaporean soil must be brand new or manufactured at most three years ago.

 Armenia

 Used cars in Armenia are mainly imported from Japan, Singapore and the United States.
 There are also used cars from European countries, but they are mostly over 15 years old.

 Kyrgyzstan

 In Kyrgyzstan, Grey imports of used cars from Japan and the United States are generally most common there.
 Used cars from European countries are predominantly more than 15 years old, and mostly limited to German car brands.

 Suriname

 Grey imports from Japan and Singapore are generally being most common there in Suriname.
 LHD vehicles are also allowed on the road, but importation of LHD vehicles (especially from the US) is prohibited.
 Used vehicles from the United Kingdom, Republic of Ireland, Australia and New Zealand are rarely imported there.

 Most of the privately owned buses are imported from Japan, since they are already RHD.
-Most state-owned buses, however, are from the US and the doors heve to be repositioned.
+Most state-owned buses, however, are from the US and the doors have to be repositioned.